 5 Killer Tactics for Being Your Own Landlord

 You think you have what it takes to be a landlord?
-Are…you…sure?
+Let’s find out what you need to know.

-Being your own landlord and joining the ranks is as “easy” as owning a property that you lease out to a tenant, however, if you want to remain a landlord, you have quite a challenge ahead!
+Being your own landlord and joining the ranks is as “easy” as owning a property that you lease out to a tenant, however, if you want to remain a landlord, you do need to educate yourself.
 With proper education and plans in place, being your own landlord and doing a great job at it is a learnable skill just like any other business skill.

 By now, you have probably heard us talk a little about property managers.
 Simply put, a property manager is an individual or business entity who takes care of the day to day management of an owner’s rental property.
 There is a nominal fee for the service, as low as 6% and as high as 12% of your gross rent, but a lot of people find the peace of mind worth the cost.
 The rates sometimes depend on the number of houses you have them manage, as well as the location.